APPIC Program Match Number 150912

 Experience administering, scoring and interpreting intellectual, achievement and behavioral/emotional assessment measures with children and/or adolescents.

 Experience integrating these interpretations into comprehensive psychological reports.
+We expect a successful applicant to have completed at least ten integrated child/adolescent reports.

 Familiarity with the tenets of cognitive behavioral therapy (CBT) interventions and evidence-based treatments for school-age children, adolescents, and their families.